701-T4/flatshare/CONTRIBUTING.md

    required for Lerna to work, as well as automatically install packages for the frontend and backend packages.

-3. Once again at the project root, run `npm run start:dec`.
-This will automatically run the `start:dev` command in all nested packages, which will simultaneously run the frontend and backend.
+3. Once again at the project root, run `npm run start:dev`.
+This will simultaneously run the frontend and backend.

+## Workflow